Saunders's gull: Biology

 It breeds in saltmarshes, its nest being a simple scrape in the ground.
 The birds are monogamous and each pair occupies a territory.
 Two or three eggs are laid in May and incubation takes about 22 days.
 Adults and young birds leave for their winter quarters in October.

 Status

-The total population of this gull is estimated as being 21,000 to 22,000 individuals and seems to be in decline.
+The total population of this gull is estimated as being 14,400 individuals but perhaps as low as 7,100–9,600, and seems to be in decline.
 The IUCN has rated it as "vulnerable".
-The main threats it faces are the degradation of its habitat as it is very dependent on saltmarshes dominated by seepweed.
+The main threats it faces are the degradation of its habitat as it is very dependent on saltmarshes dominated by Suaeda.
 In China, Taiwan, South Korea, Japan and elsewhere, saltmarshes are being drained to make way for aquaculture.
-The introduction of the strong-growing smooth cordgrass (Spartina alterniflora) has also had deleterious effects.
+The introduction of the strong-growing Spartina alterniflora (smooth cord-grass) has also had deleterious effects.
 The disturbance of adults also results in greater predation on the eggs and chicks.